mpv-player/mpv/DOCS/man/input.rst

         again.

     ``format``
         String that gives the type of the overlay.
-Accepts the following values:
+Accepts the following values (HTML rendering of this is broken, view the generated manpage instead, or the raw RST source):

         ``ass-events``
             The ``data`` parameter is a string.
 The string is split on the